GalangSetiawan/sofco_online_test/README.md

 1. clone repositories
 2. checkout into branch `master`
 4. in directory project run script `npm install`
+5. install angular with spesific version `npm install -g @angular/cli@8.3.29`
-5. after finish install all module in step 4, run website with `ng serve`
+6. after finish install all module in step 4, run website with `ng serve`
-6. access `http://localhost:4200/` on your browser
+7. access `http://localhost:4200/` on your browser

 or, you can access at `http://sofco-test.kenangncode.com/`